sunsetian/living_lines/README.md

 'z' to move all the layers away except from the active layer.

-'h' to hold and move a layer
+'h' to hold and move the active layer.

-'b' is to change background color
+'b' is to change background color.

 'v' is to turn on and of the GUI.

-'V' is to show Explorer GUI
+'V' is to show Explorer GUI.

 IN EXPLORER MODE KEYS